United Nations General Assembly Resolution ES-11/7: United States

 The U.S. had been a strong supporter of Ukraine under the presidency of Joe Biden; however, since the start of the second presidency of Donald Trump, it has moved towards a normalization of relations with Russia, pursuing a negotiated settlement of the Russo-Ukrainian war.
 The U.S. voted against the resolution—and, in doing so, against Ukraine—in support of Russia.

 Alongside this resolution, the US introduced a separate resolution in the General Assembly which was worded in neutral terms and did not condemn Russia.
 However, the Assembly approved several amendments adding wording which condemned Russia; the US therefore ended up abstaining on its own resolution.

 The US later re-introduced that resolution in the Security Council, which ultimately approved it.

 Serbia

 Serbian President Aleksandar Vučić apologised to the citizens of Serbia for mistakenly voting in favour of the resolution and said that the country should have abstained from voting instead.

 Slovakia

-Slovakia coalition partner Slovak National Party criticised Robert Fico Slovakia vote for support for the Resolution, suggesting that Slovakia should have opposed the resolution in line with Hungary's position.
+Slovakia coalition partner Slovak National Party criticised Slovakia's vote for support for the Resolution, suggesting that Slovakia should have opposed the resolution in line with Hungary's position.